khking435/workout-tracker/README.md

 ## DATE : 15 JULY 2024

-### BY: Jason, Adrian, Gift omandi & Sumeya Mohamed
+### BY: Nathaniel Jaden, Adrian Kahura, Gift omandi & Sumeya Mohamed

 ### Description of the project -